Nirwana93/Stash2/README.md

 # Stash2

+In the project directory, you can run:

+Runs the app in the development mode

+Open http://localhost:56942/ to view it in your browser.

 Creating Peer to Peer Lending website using ASP.Net

 ### Frontend